 I am an independent economist.
 I am doing some consulting for Fathom Consulting, and also attend meetings at the Resolution Foundation as a Macro Associate.

 Until 2017 I was Professor of Economics at the University of Birmingham, teaching MSc International Macro, and researching on optimal monetary policy and business cycles.
 Before that I was Reader in Economics at Bristol for 2 years, teaching MSc Time Series Econometrics and Monetary Economics.

 Before that I worked at the Bank of England for 20 years in the directorate devoted to monetary policy.
 At the BoE I had a variety of roles, including managing the forecast, leading the economic analysis on the Bank’s Quantitative Easing team, and, latterly, heading a team doing research into applied macro, and delivering advice on monetary strategy and monetary frameworks.
 I left as a Senior Advisor/Head of Division.

-I have been an occasional consultant at the Norges Bank; for Oxford Economics; and for the GLG and Guidepoint expert network groups, working with a range of clients in the asset management industry, on topics like Scoxit, Brexit and the challenges facing the BoE and the Fed.
+I have been an occasional consultant at the Norges Bank; for Oxford Economics; and for expert network groups like GLG, Guidepoint and Three Bridges.
+Through them I have worked with a range of clients in the asset management industry, on topics like Scoxit, Brexit and the challenges facing the BoE and the Fed.
 I also recently undertook with other experts a review of the macro forecasting and models set up at the new Scottish Fiscal Commission.

 If you are looking for someone to help with a project, paper, policy idea or university course that overlaps with my expertise, drop me a line via Twitter.